Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Application to the PROTECT Design

-We will be denoting the PPE as $\pi$ hereafter for the sake of brevity.
-At any interim analysis, the trial may be stopped for efficacy if $\pi>U$ or for futility if $\pi<\ell$ where $U$ and $\ell$ are pre-specified upper and lower probability thresholds.
-The design operating characteristics are therefore defined as probability of a superiority or futility conclusion under the null and alternative hypotheses.
-For example, false positive rate is
+We focus on the probability of stopping the trial early for efficacy or futility at the interim analysis.
+Superiority and futility decisions are made if $\pi>U$ or $\pi<\ell$, where $U$ and $\ell$ are prespecified upper and lower probability thresholds, respectively.
+The DOCs of interest are therefore the probabilities of these events under the data (sampling) distribution for a variety of model parameter values under the null and alternative hypotheses.
+For example, the false-positive rate is $P_\mathbf{y}(\pi>U \mid \mathbf{p}_T = \mathbf{p}*, \mathrm{OR}_T \geq 1)$, where $\mathbf{p}_T$ and $\mathrm{OR}_T$ are the assumed ``true" values of the model parameters.

-where $OR_T$ is the ``true" odds ratio.
-The DOC, therefore, depend on the sampling distribution of the test statistic $\pi$ which is not available in closed form and is estimated using simulations in design of Bayesian adaptive trials.

-When the evaluation of $\pi$ for every simulated set of $\mathbf{y}$ requires MCMC sampling, as in the PO model, these simulation studies are computationally intensive and time consuming.
-Especially for estimation of type I error rates a large number of simulations is required to obtain reasonably precise estimates of the probability of a ``rare event".
-See \cite{HarLin20} for a comprehensive source on design of Bayesian adaptive trials with the ordinal scale outcome.
-In the following section we propose a set of methods to predict the sampling distribution of $\pi$ based on an initial number of simulations across the space spanned by the model parameters.